 In a region dominated by chaos and lawlessness, the authorities and military organizations seek to capitalize on the COVID-19 crisis without considering the dangers and consequences of the virus’ spread.

 All decisions aimed at preventing the spread of the virus and issued by the Salvation Government (loyal to the Al-Nusra Front) which manages the city of Idlib and some parts of its countryside, have been superficial, according to Muhammad Haj Hammoud.

-Demonstrations quickly spread in northern Syria, and several popular parties issued statements rejecting the decision and demanding that the crossing be closed.
-In response to the protests, the authorities simply opened a crossing in a different area in the western countryside of Aleppo on April 30.
+Demonstrations quickly spread in northern Syria, and several parties issued statements rejecting the decision and demanding that the crossing be closed.
+In response to the protests, authorities simply opened a crossing in a different area in the western countryside of Aleppo on April 30.

 Ahmed Abdel Hakim, a displaced person who lives in a camp on the Syrian-Turkish border in the western countryside of Idlib, explains how the aid he receives is crucial in sustaining him and his family.
-He told ARIJ that if the aid provided to him is cut for just one month, he and his family face starvation and food insecurity, as he is unemployed and without a source of income.
+He told ARIJ that if the aid provided to him is cut for just one month, he and his family would face starvation and food insecurity, as he is unemployed and without any source of income.

-On July 11, after great difficulty, the UN Security Council voted on Resolution No. 2533, which stipulates the renewal of the mechanism for the introduction of cross-border humanitarian aid, specifically through the Bab al-Hawa border crossing that connects northern Syria and Turkey, for a period of one year.
-The resolution also called on the UN Secretary General to submit their report on the functioning and progress of the aforementioned mechanism to the Security Council at least once every 60 days.
+On July 11, after great difficulty, the UN Security Council voted on Resolution No. 2533, which stipulates the renewal of the mechanism for the flow of cross-border humanitarian aid, specifically through the Bab al-Hawa border crossing that connects northern Syria and Turkey, for a period of one year.
+The resolution also called on the UN Secretary General to submit his report on the functioning and progress of the aforementioned mechanism to the Security Council at least once every 60 days.